 Photo credit: Giraffe Studios

-Like his debut, 2016’s homespun Harlequin, and its ambitious 2020 follow-up Caravan Château, the new album inhabits the shaggy, world-weary mode of Izenberg’s favourite ‘70s artists, folks like Harry Nilsson, John Lennon, Randy Newman, and Lou Reed.
+Like his debut, 2016’s homespun Harlequin, and its ambitious 2020 follow-up Caravan Château, I’m Not Here inhabits the shaggy, world-weary mode of Izenberg’s favorite ‘70s artists, folks like Harry Nilsson, John Lennon, Randy Newman, and Lou Reed.
 Recorded at Tropico Studios, produced by Izenberg and Greg Hartunian, and mastered by Dave Cooley at Elysian Masters in Los Angeles, CA, its swelling string and woodwind arrangements—courtesy of collaborator Dave Longstreth of Dirty Projectors—bring to mind the technicolor sweep of Van Dyke Parks.

 Previous praise for Alex Izenberg: